PROMETHEUS AND CHIRON

 The pain in his back worsened, and cramping began in earnest, both there and in his stomach.

 “Oh, shit…” he muttered.
 He was withdrawing…and it was happening much too quickly, much too aggressively.
 He had heard of people being given medicines that blocked opiate effects completely to counteract an overdose.
-He had been told what a horrible feeling it was for one who was physically dependent on narcotics.
-Could someone have given that to him somehow?
+He had been told what a horrible feeling that was for one who was physically dependent on narcotics.
+Could he have been given that somehow?
 What was happening?

 Eventually the pain was so great that he openly wept.
 By eleven p.m., when the trains stopped running, he was writhing and bawling like a child.
 Why was no one helping him?
 He couldn’t get up.
 He couldn’t get to a restroom or even to the bushes near the station, which he knew he would need before long.